 If you treat blogging as a real business, AdSense can remain one of the most reliable monetization methods in 2026 and beyond.

-11) Frequently Asked Questions (FAQs)
+12) Frequently Asked Questions (FAQs)

 Q1: Is AdSense still worth it in 2026?

-Q2: How much traffic do I need to earn $100/month?
+Q2: How much traffic do I need to earn $100 per month from AdSense?

-It depends on RPM.
-If your Page RPM is $5, you need around 20,000 pageviews/month.
-If RPM is $10, you need 10,000 pageviews/month.
+It depends on your Page RPM.
+If your RPM is around $5, you’ll need roughly 20,000 pageviews per month.
+With USA-focused traffic and an RPM closer to $10, you may reach $100/month with only 10,000 pageviews.

 Q3: Why is my AdSense CPC so low?